smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

 For the rest of 2019 the focus is currently expected to be on:

-* Fully multiple covariate support;
+* Full multiple covariate support;
 * Information governance;
 * Data loading;
 * Logging and auditing;